georgewalton/Sandals/README.md

 creates a window with the text "Hello world" in it;

-![Hello world](https://raw.githubusercontent.com/georgewalton/Sandals/master/example%20images/helloworld.png "Hello world") The @button and other decorator
+![Hello world](https://raw.githubusercontent.com/georgewalton/Sandals/master/example%20images/helloworld.png "Hello world") The @button and other decorators
 --

 Adding the decorator